Export incentive: Breakdown of Nepal government’s cash subsidy scheme

 Do you know that the Nepal government provides cashback of up to 8% for the export value of select products?

-Under the present export incentive scheme, 36 export items can avail a certain amount of their total exports depending on the product, export volume, and their value addition in the country.
+Under the present export incentive scheme, 36 export items can avail a certain amount of their total exports depending on the product, export volume, and value addition in the country.

 S. No.